marcglasberg/fast_immutable_collections/docs/micro_changelog.md

 1. Included the views and the configuration classes in the [`CHANGELOG`][changelog].
 1. Tests to ensure immutability of:
     - `IMap`
+    - `IMapOfSets`
 1. Current TODOs:
-    1. Immutability Tests for `IMapOfSet`.
     1. `.iterator` tests for all collections.
     1. Review `equals`/`same` tests.
     1. Coverage on the CI/CD.
     1. Tests for the views.
-    1. Reorganized the configuration classes.
+    1. Reorganize the configuration classes.
     1. Tests for the configuration classes.